filecoin-project/fevm-hardhat-kit/README.md

 ```
 yarn hardhat store-all --contract "DEPLOYED FILECOIN_MARKET_CONSUMER CONTRACT ADDRESS HERE" --dealid "707"
 ```

+### Client Contract - Making Storage Deals in Solidity

+Under contracts, within the `basic-deal-client` sub-directory, you will find a file called `DealClient.sol`.
+This is an example contract that uses the Filecoin.sol API's to create storage deals via Solidity smart contracts on Filecoin.
+To learn more about this contract feel free to [checkout the original Foundry project](https://github.com/lotus-web3/client-contract) which includes a detailed readme.

 ### Bounty Contract

 Under contracts, within the `filecoin-api-examples` sub-directory, you will find a file called `deal-rewarder.sol`.
 This is a basic example contract that uses the Filecoin.sol API's to create bounties for specific data to be stored on the Filecoin blockchain.
 To learn more about this contract feel free to [checkout the original Foundry project](https://github.com/lotus-web3/deal-bounty-contract) which includes a detailed readme.